Do Retrieval Augmented Language Models Know When They Don't Know?: Experiments

-All the generation sampling temperature is set to 0.5 following \cite{2025-aaai-LLMcali}.
-The sampling times are set to 16.
-Other generation hyper-parameters are set to default for corresponding LLMs.

-\subsubsection{Answer judgment}
+\subsubsection{Answer Judgment}

-We apply a strict answer decision workflow following \cite{2025-acl-dta}, including LLM-as-judge, Exact Match and reject words filter.
-Details are described in Appendix C.
+We first assign a knowledge state to each question based on both temperature-sampled and greedy-decoding results, following \cite{2024-emnlp-LlmFtHallu}.
+This yields four categories: "highlyknown", "maybeknown", "weaklyknown", and "unknown".
+We treat the former two categories as "should-answer" and the latter two as "should-refuse" according to the precision analysis in Section of RQ1.
+Following \cite{2025-acl-dta}, we then apply a strict answer-decision workflow to determine whether a model output should be regarded as a refusal or a correct answer, including an LLM-as-a-judge step, exact-match checking, and a refusal-word filter.

-\subsubsection{Evaluation metrics}
+\subsubsection{Evaluation Metrics}

-Evaluation metrics include accuracy-based and confidence calibration metrics \cite{2024-acl-abstain,2025-acl-dta}.
-We briefly describe them as follows: \begin{itemize} \item \textbf{Accuracy-based Metrics}: The answer ability of RALMs is multi-dimension, reflecting the answer quality, refusal quality and retrieval handling ability. \begin{itemize} \item Answer Quality (AQ): Including the answer precision (Pre), recall (Rec) and F1 of the correct answer and mis-answer rate (MR). \item Refusal Quality (RQ): We measure the refusal precision (RPrec), recall (RRec) and F1(RF1).
-Moreover, we measure the refusal rate (RR), and especially the over-refusal rate (OR). \item Overall Quality (OQ): We test the overall accuracy (OAcc) which includes the ratio of proper refusal and correctly answers. \item Retrieval Handling (RH): Including the context utilization rate (CU) and the denoise rate (DR), which measure the ability to utilize positive information and ignore noisy retrieval correspondingly. \end{itemize} \item \textbf{Confidence Calibration Metrics}: We mainly use \textbf{Brier Score} to measure whether the answer confidence measure the answers.
-In addition, we test the refusal confidence error. \end{itemize} More details are in Appendix D.
+Evaluation metrics include accuracy-based and confidence-calibration measures \cite{2024-acl-abstain,2025-acl-dta}.
+The formal definitions of all metrics are given in Appendix~B, and we briefly summarize them as follows: \begin{itemize} \item \textbf{Accuracy-based metrics}: The answering ability of RALMs is multi-dimensional, reflecting both answer quality and refusal quality. \begin{itemize} \item Answer Quality (AQ): We report answer precision (Pre), recall (Rec), and F1 for correct answers. \item Refusal Quality (RQ): We measure the refusal rate(RR), refusal precision (RPrec), recall (RRec) and F1(RF1). \item Overall Quality (OQ): We report overall accuracy (OAcc), defined as the proportion of outputs that are either correct answers or proper refusals. \end{itemize} \item \textbf{Confidence calibration metrics}: We mainly use Brier Score to measure whether the answer confidence measure the answer precision. \end{itemize}